-I began young.
+I begin young.
 I was probably three or four.
 I remember my first image, or scene.
 I was carried down a stairwell in Downtown Chicago.
 My mother and father were both with me.
-We entered a room to the right and there were countless mailboxes.
+We entered a room through a doorway to the right, and there were countless mailboxes.
 They opened one and retrieved some documents.
 I don't know what these were.
 I can't even remember anything unitl the next moment.

 We were home.
 Relatives were over.
 I don't know how accurate this depiction of time is, but i do remember what was playing on the television in our basement.
 "Alice in Wonderland."

-The peculiar thing was even then.
-Even then I used to think back to that moment.
+The peculiar thing was that even then I used to think back to that moment.
 From the stairs, to the house, to the basement.
 They all coincide like the beginning of my conscious life.
 I can't remember anything before those three moments.

 Life jumps ahead to moments where I'd play with my father.
 He'd be handing me a Fred Flintstone bottle with some strawberry milk.
 We'd be in the house's second story.
 He'd play with me.
 Most of my memories jostle around with these types of moments.

 Significance only began, I guess with Kindergarten.
 It was here that my memories solidified.
 The first day of registration.
 Is it appropriate for a 14yr old sibling to enroll me?
 Or was it?
 I don't know, but she did.

 The greatest moment was when she told the representatives my name.
 I had been Danish for so long... but she, she told them I was Mohammed Syed.

 "That's not my name."
 I said.

 "Shutup" she said, agitated.